chocolatey/choco-wiki/CreatePackages.md

 **NOTE**: We strongly suggest the following should be performed in a VM and not on your machine.

+**NOTE**: Testing your package can be done in the same way as the verifier - take a look at [Chocolatey Verifier Testing](https://github.com/chocolatey/package-verifier-vagrant).

 To test the package you just built, open a command line shell and navigate to the directory where the `*.nupkg` file is located.
 Then type:

 PowerShell: